Last Updated: May 9, 2021

 First Things First

-On the bright side, the state is a shall-issue state, which means that as long as you fill out the application correctly, you will be issued a permit!
+For residents interested in the additional benefits a permit comes with, the good news is that the state is a shall-issue state.
+As long as you fill out the application correctly, you will be issued a permit!

 Getting a Permit